Manav-56/FitnessApp/README.md

 -  Push code on the regular basis to GitHUb with meaningful message while  commiting code.
 It allows you see in the future, what commits you have done it.
 -  Naming Conventions
 -  Give meaningful comment whenever possible, it allows anyones to understand your code better.

+### 6 IDE

+For this application development, I utilized PyCharm as an IDE.
+PyCharm is a development tool for the Python programming language.

+PyCharm has numerous capabilities , one of which is an integrated git plugin for committing, pushing and pulling.

+Shortcuts I used while making this application :

+- Ctrl + Shift + K : For Push Commit to application.
+- Ctrl + k : For commit.
+- Used TAB: For automatic get variable or function name  when typing.